ME-ICA/tedana/docs/building_decision_trees.rst

 ================================

 ``external_regressor_config`` is an optional field.
-If this field is specified, then additional metrics will be calculated that include F, R^2, and p values for the fit of external regressors to each component time series.
+If this field is specified, then additional metrics will be calculated that include F, :math:`R^2`, and p values for the fit of external regressors to each component time series.
+The p value might be useful for defining a statistically significant fit, while :math:`R^2` can assess whether the regressors model a meaningful amount of variance.
+That is, even if nuisance regressors, like head motion, significantly fits an ICA component time series, do not reject if they only model model 5% of the total variance of that component.

 Users will need to specify the external regressors using the ``--external`` option.
+``--external`` takes a TSV file where each column has a header label and is the length of the fMRI time series.
-This functionality can be used to integrate non-multi-echo desision criteria, such as correlations to head motion,  CSF, or respiration time series.
+This functionality can be used to integrate non-multi-echo decision criteria, such as correlations to head motion,  CSF, or respiration time series.
 These added metrics can then be used in decision tree steps just like any other metric.
-Two demonstration trees that apply this functionality are in `resources/decision_trees`_. demo_minimal_external_regressors_single_model.json demonstrates the simplest applications of external regressors and demo_minimal_external_regressors_motion_task_models.json highlights some added functionality.
-Both these trees are based on minimal.json.
+Two demonstration trees that apply this functionality are in `resources/decision_trees`_.
+``demo_external_regressors_single_model.json`` demonstrates the simplest application of external regressors and ``demo_external_regressors_motion_task_models.json`` highlights the full range of functionality.
+Both these trees are based on ``minimal.json``.
-While these might be good decision trees to use as is, they are both called "demo" because they demonstrate what is possible, but the utility of these specific decision trees have **not** been validated yet.
+While these might be good decision trees to use as is, they are both called "demo" because they demonstrate what is possible, but the utility of these specific decision trees have **not yet** been validated.

+``external_regressor_config`` is a list of dictionaries.
+Each dictionary defines statistical tests to apply to a group of regressors specified in ``--external``.
+``demo_external_regressors_single_model.json`` includes a single dictionary that specifies fitting all supplied regressors to a single nuisance model that is used to reject components.
+``demo_external_regressors_motion_task_models`` includes one dictionary for a nuisance model to reject components and one for a task model to retain more task-correlated signal.
+For the nuisance model, columns with specific header names are also fit to partial models for motion and CSF regressors that are used to label why components were rejected.
+(i.e. Component X was rejected because it fit to head motion regressors.)
-``external_regressor_config`` must include the following sub-fields
+Each dictionary in ``external_regressor_config`` must include the following sub-fields:

 - "regress_ID"
     A descriptive name for the external regressors that will be logged.
+    Will be used in the ``selector.component_table_`` labels describing the outputs of the statistical tests.
+    For example, if this field is ``nuisance`` then component table column labels will include:
+    ``Fstat nuisance model``, ``R2stat nuisance model``, and ``pval nuisance model``.

 - "info"
-    A brief description of the external regressors for info logging
+    A brief description of the external regressors for info logging.

 - "report"
     A narrative description of how the external regressors are used